Hitchin's equations on a nonorientable manifold: Introduction

 For a compact Lie group $K$, the moduli space of flat $K$-connections on a compact orientable surface was already studied in a celebrated work of Atiyah and Bott \cite{AB}.
 When $M$ is a compact, nonorientable surface, the moduli space of flat $K$-connections was studied in \cite{Ho,HL2} through an involution on the space of connections over its orientable double cover $\tM$, induced by lifting the deck transformation on $\tM$ to the pull-back $\tP\to\tM$ of the given $K$-bundle $P\to M$ so that the quotient of $\tP$ by the involution is the original bundle $P$ itself.
 This involution acts trivially on the structure group $K$.
-If instead one consider an involution on the bundle over $\tM$ such that it acts nontrivially on the fibers (such as complex conjugation), then the fixed points give rise to the moduli space of real or quaternionic vector bundles over a real algebraic curve.
+If instead one considers an involution on the bundle over $\tM$ that acts nontrivially on the fibers (such as the complex conjugation), then the fixed points give rise to the moduli space of real or quaternionic vector bundles over a real algebraic curve.
 This was studied thoroughly in \cite{BHH,Sch}, for example when $K=U(n)$.

 In this paper, we study Hitchin's equations on a non-orientable manifold.
 Let $M$ be a compact connected non-orientable Riemannian manifold and let $P\to M$ be a principal $K$-bundle over $M$, where $K$ is a compact connected Lie group.
-The definition of the de Rham moduli space $\cM^\dR(P^\bC)$ does not depend on the orientability of $M$.
+The de Rham moduli space $\cM^\dR(P^\bC)$, i.e., the moduli space of flat connections on $P^\bC$, does not depend on the orientability of $M$.
 On the other hand, Hitchin's equations \eqref{H-eq} on the pairs $(A,\psi)\in\cA(P)\times\Om^1(M,\ad P)$ still make sense (see subsection~\ref{sec:DC}).
 We define Hitchin's moduli space $\cM^\hit(P)$ as the quotient of the space of pairs $(A,\psi)$ satisfying \eqref{H-eq} by the group $\cG(P)$ of gauge transformations on $P$.
-Using the oriented cover $\pi\colon\tM\to M$ and the involutions induced by the non-trivial deck transformation $\tau$ on $\tM$, we show (in Theorem~\ref{thm:DC}) that the homeomorphism $\cM^\hit(P)\cong\cM^\dR(P^\bC)$ remains valid when $M$ is non-orientable.
+We explain that the homeomorphism $\cM^\hit(P)\cong\cM^\dR(P^\bC)$ of Donaldon-Corlette remains valid when $M$ is non-orientable (Theorem~\ref{thm:DC}).